-The COVID-19 pandemic is forcing businesses, industries, and agencies to reexamine their procedures.
-The Supreme Court of Texas, the Office of Court Administration, and the Governor have placed strict requirements on in-person court proceedings.
-The 394th District Court is implementing digital solutions to fulfill these requirements, and minimize your risk of exposure to the Coronavirus.
+The COVID-19 pandemic forced courts to reexamine their traditional procedures.
+The 394th Judicial District Court implemented digital solutions to better serve the people of far west Texas, while minimizing the risk of exposure to COVID-19.
 We replaced several hours of sitting in a packed courtroom being questioned by the judge with this simple online questionnaire.
 As a potential juror, you must follow the instructions on this page.

 Click the link below to check-in and complete the Juror Questionnaire.
-Have your jury summons in hand, to input your juror number.
+Have your jury summons in hand, to input your juror number and password.
 [Note: you must answer every question on this Questionnaire.
 Contrary to widespread misinformation, neither HIPAA nor the ADA gives anyone the right to refuse to answer these questions].

 After you complete the Juror Questionnaire, watch your email for further instructions.
 If you exercised an exemption, you will be notified via email as to whether you are excused or not.
-You will also be contacted via email by the Court Coordinator with instructions on connecting to Zoom, and given a time-slot to practice logging on and joining Zoom hearings.
+You will also be notified via email of changes to the date or time of the setting.

-If for some reason you need to participate from the courthouse, you will be screened for flu-like symptoms before being allowed to enter the building.
+You will be screened for flu-like symptoms upon arrival at the courthouse.
 No one who meets any of the following criteria will be granted entrance to the courthouse:

 In addition, anyone who is particularly vulnerable to or at greater risk from COVID-19 may request to be excused or rescheduled for a later jury panel.